hillhao/PYNQ-project/README.md

 As we can see, this is a Jupyter notebook interface.
 Let's check the system information first.

 We can access to the linux Operation System (OS) through building a new Terminal and check the system information such as the linux OS version, the number of CPUs, and long_bits of the system.
-The linux OS information is shown as follows.
+The linux OS instructions and information is shown as follows.

 cat /proc/cpuinfo     // display the cpu information